faahpamo/todowebapp/README.md

 }
 ```
 The purpose of our controller servlet is to:
-1. choose an appropriate action handler
+1. select an appropriate action handler (model or business logic) and pass it the HTTP request object
-2. ask the action handler to execute and return its response
+2. ask the action handler to execute and take its response
-3. perform the requested method of response
+3. select the view component decided by the action handler and pass it the HTTP request object

 ```java
  protected void processRequest(HttpServletRequest request, HttpServletResponse response)